Skip to Main Content

 Becker recognizes the importance of celebrating Hispanic heritage at Mac.

-“I think its important to celebrate,” Becker said.
+“I think it's important to celebrate,” Becker said.
 “Because our culture is awesome and super cool, and everybody should be able to learn about other cultures of the world.”

 Caption by JoJo Barnard.